saccofrancesco/saccofrancesco/README.md

 ### Hi there, I'm Francesco 👋

 ## I'm a Student and a Developer!
-- 🔭 I'm currently working on learning New Things!
+- 🔭 I'm currently working on Personal Projects!
-- 🌱 I'm currently learning Everything 🤣
+- 🌱 I'm currently learning UI framework in general ✨
 - 🤝 I'm looking to collaborate with other Developers
-- 🥅 2023 Goals: learn Web technologies
+- 🥅 2024 Goals: learn Web technologies
 - ⚡ Fun Fact: I love to draw and play guitar

 ### My Stats